 All these specifications are governed by the International Football Association Board, FIFA, and subordinate governing bodies for approval to use in competitions.

 The soccer ball has come a long way from being a leather bag filled with cork shavings to using an animal bladder filled with air inside the outer covering.

 In 1838 Charles Goodyear invented vulcanized rubber, this material changed the way soccer balls are made and it has been that way ever since.
 Vulcanized rubber is strong and elastic thus making the soccer ball bouncy and easier to kick.

 Since then the soccer ball has evolved with technology to what is today.

-The modern-day soccer ball is still made of the butyl rubber bladder, then is cover with a layer of cotton or polyester, and the final outer is made of leather or synthetic leather.
+The modern-day soccer ball is still made of the butyl rubber bladder, then is covered with a layer of cotton or polyester, and the final outer is made of leather or synthetic leather.

 2. FIFA Regulations